pektin/jam/docs/tut/index.rst

 ============

 This tutorial serves as a guide for those new to the language and its tools.
-For more detailed and technical description of the language and its library please refer to the :doc:`language reference<../jam/index>` and the :doc:`library reference<../lib/index>`.
+For a more detailed and technical description of the language and its library please refer to the :doc:`language reference<../jam/index>` and the :doc:`library reference<../lib/index>`.